mark-torres10/connect-four/README.md

 # Connect Four

-Simple implementation of Connect Four, created using `pygame` and hosted in AWS.
+Simple implementation of Connect Four, created using `pygame` and using alpha-beta pruning for AI player.

 Run set up and tests with ![tox](https://tox.wiki/en/latest/index.html#).
 From the root directory, run `tox`.